-The language (and some of the modeling) used in this work for the quantum case assumes that electrons have well-defined positions in the active region, and also that the amplitude of the electromagnetic field inside the active region is well-defined.
-Such assumptions are not rigorous within the orthodox quantum theory because such knowledge is only real, strictly speaking, when a measuring apparatus of the amplitude of the electromagnetic field or the position of electrons in the active region is explicitly considered (the so-called eigenstate-eigenvalue-link).
-On the contrary, a Bohmian interpretation of such quantum phenomena \cite{Bohm1,Bohm2,Xavier_book,Xavier_Ferry} allows a rigorous justification of the language used in this paper.
-Identically, our use of a pure wave function do not have to be understood as a naive way of studying an open quantum system (which requires the use of the reduced density matrix in the orthodox language), because the concept of Bohmian conditional wave function shows \cite{Xavier_PRL} that such pure states are a perfectly valid conceptual tool to understand an open quantum system, as mentioned in Appendix \ref{BCWF}.
-In addition, the computational burden involved in the multi-time measurements of THz currents is minimized by invoking a Bohmian description of the light-matter interaction.
-We have shown that the typical transmission coefficient used to characterize DC quantum electron devices has to be substituted by a new displacement current coefficient in AC scenarios.
+The Bohmian description \cite{Bohm1,Bohm2,Xavier_book,Xavier_Ferry} employed in this work, for the quantum case, assumes that positions of electrons and amplitudes of electromagnetic fields inside the active region are well-defined.
+Such assumptions are not rigorous within the Orthodox description because such knowledge is only real, strictly speaking, when a measuring apparatus is explicitly considered.
+Our use of a pure wave function is not to be understood as a naive way of studying an open quantum system, which requires the use of the reduced density matrix in the Orthodox description, because the concept of Bohmian conditional wave function \cite{Xavier_PRL,Norsen} shows that such pure states are a perfectly valid conceptual tool.